realpos/hanja/README.md

 The plugin automatically loads Tailwind CSS and Google fonts so the interface looks the same as the standalone app.

 The plugin creates a database table `wp_hanja_chars` to store Hanja characters.
 You can import data from a CSV exported from Excel or a newline-delimited text file.

+When you delete the plugin, this table and all saved user results are removed automatically so no data is left behind.

 When you modify the plugin code, remember to increase the version number in `hanja-plugin.php` so WordPress recognizes the update.